From repricers to managing feedback and using consultants, Alex Knight explains the different Amazon seller tools and services available.

 Browse the directory for Product Launch tools and services including reviews, news, related discussions, compatibility information and pricing.

-In this category of the directory you will find services that help with many different aspects of selling on Amazon.
-They generally fall under four areas.
+In this category of the directory you will find Amazon consultants.
+They can help you with many different aspects of selling on Amazon, but they generally fall under four areas.

 The first is suspension consultants, who specialize in getting accounts or listings reinstated after they have been suspended by Amazon.
 They will provide a Plan of Action, appeal letters and usually handle escalations if they are required.
 Some also deal with account protection and can audit seller accounts to assess your metrics and give you advice on keeping your account safe.